API-AutoFlow/.github/profile/README.md

 ### Icons

-🐾 **Templates**  Complete solutions that you can clone to quickly launch your application
+🐾 **Templates**  A complete application that you can clone to quickly launch your service

 🌐 **Vendor** Connectors and logic flows that are pre-configured so you can simply import and use